callstack/linaria/README.md

   Here, there should be no side-effects in the `colors.js` file, or any file it imports.
 We recommend to move helpers and shared configuration to files without any side-effects.

+## Interoperability with other CSS-in-JS libraries

+Linaria can work together with other CSS-in-JS libraries out-of-the-box.
+However, if you want to use styled components from Linaria as selectors in `styled-components`/`emotion`, you need to use [@linaria/interop](/packages/interop/README.md)

 ## Editor Plugins

 ### VSCode